TerrenceLCareyJr/TerrenceLCareyJr/README.md

 - 👋 Hi, I’m @TerrenceLCareyJr
 - 👀 I’m interested in ...
-Learning as much for Web Development.
+Being the best web developer that I can be.
+This means, I'll do what I can to become that.
 - 🌱 I’m currently learning ...
-HTML, CSS, and JS.
+JS.
+I've already learned about HTML and CSS.
 - 💞️ I’m looking to collaborate on ...
-Websites, maybe Web Apps.
+Websites.
+Someday, web apps.
 - 📫 How to reach me ...
-Through here, I guess.
-I'm not fully in tune with how GitHub actually works.
-I do have a fb.
+By, getting closer.
+LoL!
+I mean, I do have a cell and emails.
+I'm also on social media.

 <!---
 TerrenceLCareyJr/TerrenceLCareyJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.